OspOsp/Bellabeat-Reanalysis-High-level-recommendations-to-improve-health-related-apps/README.md

 ---

-*Feedback welcome — this was my first data analytics case study, and the re-analysis above exists because the first pass was worth checking.*
+*Feedback welcome — The re-analysis above exists because the first pass was worth checking.*